Word Artist-OrchestraConductor “Simultaneously paints word picture portraits while conducting a symphonic message” – L. Evans

 Say your “I can’t” statements OUT LOUD while looking at your partner in the eye.
 Take turns if you have a partner.

-Think how it feels to say sentences that start with “I can’t.
+Think about how it feels to say sentences that start with “I can’t.

 Are you in control of your life if you say “I can’t? (no)